The Master of Arts in English

 - Applications, Assistantships, Financial Assistance

 The Mississippi State University English Department offers two options in the M.A. program: the traditional curriculum, calling for twenty-four hours of course work plus thesis, and a non-thesis option, calling for thirty-three hours of course work.
 With the former option, a student may pursue a concentration in Creative Writing culminating in a creative thesis.
-With either option, the student may pursue an emphasis in Linguistics or the Teaching of English as a Second Language.
+With either option, the student may pursue an emphasis in Linguistics or the Teaching of English to Speakers of Other Languages.
 External minors are also available.

 General Program Requirements: (1) A seminar in bibliography and research methods, offered each fall, is required of every student.
 (2) All students must display a reading knowledge of a foreign language, usually by having completed four undergraduate semesters in that language with a B average or higher.
 (3) All students, regardless of their fields of concentration, must take a comprehensive examination based on a reading list in British and American literature.
 Students will normally be expected to take the exam at the beginning of their final full semester.
 Click for information on the M.A. exam.